 I possess an old invitation to an event I missed.
 Leslee McElrath, a student of mine a decade earlier, was receiving her doctorate in medicine.
 I was shocked by the invitation to the ceremony, and the reminder about the “long game”.
-One year I pushed her to write her portfolio, and explicate Shakespeare.
-Later I checked up on her to verify that she was meeting her potential.
-When her college was inundated by Hurricane Katrina, other teachers and I sent her a replacement computer.
+One year I pushed her to write and rewrite her portfolio, and explicate Shakespeare.
+She was suspicious of the need to edit her writing repeatedly, when I clearly understood what she was trying to say.
+And Shakespeare?!
+In the years after she left my 10th grade classroom, I checked up on her to verify that she was meeting her potential.
+When her college was inundated by Hurricane Katrina, other teachers and I sent her money for a replacement computer.
 Somewhere in there, by pushing her academically, and supporting her personally, and doing what I considered my job, I left an indelible impression.
 And she repaid the favor with a simple invitation that profoundly reminded me all the effort was worthwhile.

 Gray, Lucinda, and Soheyla Taie.
 “Public School Teacher Attrition and Mobility in the First Five Years: Results From the First Through Fifth Waves of the 2007–08 Beginning Teacher Longitudinal Study.”
 Public School Teacher Attrition and Mobility in the First Five Years: Results From the First Through Fifth Waves of the 2007–08 Beginning Teacher Longitudinal Study (n.d.): n. pag.
 1 Apr.
 2015.
 Web.
 19 Mar.
 2016.